softspiders/jest-starter/README.md

-# Minimalistic test by Jest example in JavaScript
+# Minimalistic test example in JavaScript in Jest

 ## Direct feature ancestors